 Just as in just about everything else in life, balance is the key.
-Be mindful of the relationship level and guard yourself from going too far.
-You aren’t called to be someone’s councilor (unless that’s your job).
-For the chronic complainers, have them write down their problems and solutions so can discuss together.
+Be mindful of the relationship level and guard yourself against going too far.
+You aren’t called to be someone’s counselor (unless that’s your job).
+For the chronic complainers, have them write down their problems and solutions so can discuss them together.
 This puts the action of solutions in their court.
 For those that are angry, listen but don’t encourage the conversation.
 It will burn itself out quickly.
 Lastly, you want to handle every relationship and person with a great deal of integrity.

 How are you doing as a caring leader?
 If polled, would your team call you a leader that truly cared for them?
 For many, this is easier to master once they realize there is an opportunity.
-Showing care to your team is a must do in today’s environment.
+Showing care to your team is a must-do in today’s environment.

 Make a better tomorrow.